 We don’t do that as humans because we recognize that it often leads to health problems because of genetic depression .
 We know that there is strength in diversity – and that is doubly true for genetics.

-Which brings us to the topic of hybrid vigor.
-There is a myth perpetuated that hybrids, especially in the first generation, are somehow weaker and more prone to illness than pedigreed dogs.
+This brings us to the topic of hybrid vigor.
+There is a myth perpetuated that hybrids, especially in the first generation, are somehow weaker and more prone to illness than pedigree dogs.

 In fact, it’s the exact opposite.

 Centuries of inbreeding has produced common health issues in pedigrees.
-The stunning Siberian husky is prone to several eye-degeneration diseases.
+As we’ve seen above, the stunning Siberian husky is prone to several eye-degeneration diseases.
 Furthermore, the body types of dogs like chihuahuas or bulldogs practically guarantee they will have brachycephalic airway issues.